-Here is what a job description for an Artwork Coordinator in a global company looks like
+How do you think the job description for an artwork coordinator in a global company looks like?

-- Ensuring delivery of packaging artwork for all brand portfolios across multiple markets.
+- Ensuring delivery of the packaging artwork for all brand portfolios across multiple markets.

 - Acting as interface between all relevant parties in the artwork process, both internal (marketing, regulatory, logistics, finance) and external (pack change analyst in regional service centre, site, artwork house).